Cell structures on the blob algebra: Cell theory in

-The above definition of the Hecke algebra of type $ B $ is convenient for dealing with cell theory.
-It is the one used for instance in [Lu1], [Lu2] and [BGIL].
-The frequently used ground ring in the literature $\C[ \Q,\Q^{-1}, \q, \q^{-1} ] $ is obtained as a special case of the above by setting $ \Gamma := \Z a \oplus \Z b $.
-The Hecke algebra defined over this ground ring is denoted the generic Hecke algebra.
+The frequently used ground ring in the literature $\Z[ \Q,\Q^{-1}, \q, \q^{-1} ] $ is obtained as a special case of the above by setting $ \Gamma := \Z a \oplus \Z b $.
+The Hecke algebra defined over this ground ring is called the generic Hecke algebra.

 Assume that $ f: \Gamma \rightarrow \C^{\times} $ is a group homomorphism.
-Then $ f $ extends canonically to an algebra homomorphism $ f: \A \rightarrow \C $ and we can define the specialized Hecke algebra $ {\cal H}_{n,f} := {\cal H}_{n} \otimes_{ \A }{ \C} $.
-For example $ f(g) = 1, \, \forall g $ gives the group algebra $ {\cal H}_{n,f} = \C W_n $.
+Then $ f $ extends canonically to an algebra homomorphism $ f: \A \rightarrow \C $ and we can define the specialized Hecke algebra $ {\mathcal H}_{n,f} := {\mathcal H}_{n} \otimes_{ \A }{ \C} $.
+For example $ f(g) = 1, \, \forall g $ gives the group algebra $ {\mathcal H}_{n,f} = \C W_n $.

-Define elements $ C_i $ of $ {\cal H}_n $ by $ C_0 := T_0 - \Q $ and $ C_i := T_i - \q $ for $ i = 1, 2, \ldots, n-1 $.
-Let $ J_n $ be the following ideal of $ {\cal H}_n $
+Define elements $ C_i $ of $ {\mathcal H}_n $ by $ C_0 := T_0 - \Q $ and $ C_i := T_i - \q $ for $ i = 1, 2, \ldots, n-1 $.
+Let $ J_n $ be the following ideal of $ {\mathcal H}_n $

 where $ [n]_x := x^{n-1} + x^{n-3} + \ldots + x^{-n+3} + x^{-n+1} $ is the usual Gaussian integer.
 We then define the Temperley-Lieb algebra of type $ B $ as In the case of the generic Hecke algebra, this definition already appears in [GL1] where $ TLB_n $ is also referred to as the blob algebra, but actually it differs slightly from the presentation of the blob algebra $ b_n $ that is used in eg. [MR] and [RH].
 Let us be more specific about the relationship.